Popular Orlando Theme Parks for Different Vacation Experiences

 See the Lego Movie world and its life-size characters.
 Check out lands made entirely out of Legos.
 Then play at various parks throughout Legoland where visitors ride coasters, thrill rides, calm excursions and splash.
 Top attractions at Legoland Orlando include Lego kingdoms, Lego City, Imagination Zone and Duplo Valley for younger guests.

 The Holy Land Experience ranks among popular Orlando theme parks for its live shows and interactive exhibits.
 The attraction operates as a living biblical museum that brings the Bible to life.

 The Holy Land Experience has exhibits that feature the tabernacle, scriptorium library and research center, historic models, and places of worship.
 Visitors are welcome to admire the 2,000-seat Church of All Nations and The Great Temple.

 When visiting The Holy Land Experience, attend a live show.
-These events strive to tell the story of Christianity through lighthearted humor and Broadway-style musicals.
+These events tell the story of Christianity through lighthearted humor and Broadway-style musicals.
 Examples include David: The King of Jerusalem, Lazarus’ House and Talita’s House.

 It’s time to plan vacation.
 Browse Orlando rental homes, and get started.

 Main photo: C. Cagnin